c7/gurka/README.markdown

 # Gurka is Cucumber in Swedish

-A collection of scripts that I use when working with Cucumber and Webrat.
+A collection of scripts that I use when working with Swedish (Cucumber/Webrat) features.

 ## TextMate